-Associate professor; ; Coordinator of higher education program; Director of Jandris Center for Innovative Higher Education
+Associate Professor; Faculty Director of the jCENTER for Innovative Higher Education

 Areas of Interest

 Over the past fifteen years, my work as both practitioner and scholar has focused on helping colleges and universities build productive relationships with external partners to the mutual benefit of institutions and constituencies they serve.
 My ultimate goal is to help higher education leaders and external partners (policy makers, community partners, alumni, and donors) work together more effectively to better serve public needs while building long-term financial stability for public colleges and universities.

 My research on these topics lies at the intersections of state-university relations, community engagement, alumni giving, volunteerism, and advocacy.
 My recent studies include longitudinal analyses of state support for higher education, latent variable analyses predicting alumni support behaviors, and case studies of university-community engagement practices.
 These investigations rely on variety of disciplinary frames from economics, political science, sociology of organizations, and social psychology.